Yaakov Ades

-Yaakov Hai Zion Ades (יעקב חי ציון עדס; February 24, 1898 - July 19, 1963), also spelled Adas or Adess, was a Sephardi Hakham, Rosh Yeshiva, and Rabbinical High Court judge.
-As rosh yeshiva of Porat Yosef Yeshiva in Jerusalem, he raised thousands of students, including Rabbi Ovadia Yosef, Sephardic Chief Rabbi of Israel; Rabbi Ben Zion Abba Shaul, rosh yeshiva of Porat Yosef; and Rabbi Yehuda Hakohen Rabin, Chief Rabbi of Bukharan Jewry in Israel.
+Yaakov Hai Zion Ades (יעקב חי ציון עדס; February 24, 1898 - July 19, 1963), also spelled Adas or Adess, was a Sephardi, and Rabbinical High Court judge.
+As rosh yeshiva (dean) of Porat Yosef Yeshiva in Jerusalem, he educated thousands of students, including Ovadia Yosef, the Sephardic Chief Rabbi of Israel, and Ben Zion Abba Shaul, rosh yeshiva of Porat Yosef.

 Family and early life

 Ades' parents were Rabbi Avraham Haim Ades (1848-1925) and Tzalha, daughter of Rabbi Moshe Swed, Rav of Aleppo.
 In Aleppo, his father was regarded as a great Hakham, kabbalist, author, and teacher of future Sephardic Torah leaders such as Rabbi Yosef Yedid Halevi, Rabbi Ezra Chamawi, Rabbi Yaakov Katzin, Rabbi Shlomo Laniado, and Rabbi Ezra Attiya.
 Upon his parents' aliyah to Israel in 1896, his father helped found Rechovot Hanahar, a yeshiva for kabbalists in the Bukharim quarter, and served on the beit din of the Aram Soba (Aleppo) community.

 Ades was born in Jerusalem, the youngest of four sons.
 He received his early education from his father, but at age 12 was sent to study in Yeshiva Ohel Moed under Rabbis Yosef Yedid Halevi and Shlomo Laniado.
 Four years later, in 1914, the drafting of students by the Turkish army in World War I prompted many students to flee to Egypt and Bukhara and the yeshiva disbanded.
 Ades managed to remain in Jerusalem during the war and rejoined the yeshiva when it reopened in 1918.

 On March 7, 1919 Ades married Haya Esther, daughter of Rabbi Ezra Harari-Raful, a leading rabbi of Aleppo and founder of Yeshivat Ohel Moed.
 In 1920, at the age of 22, Ades was asked to serve as a maggid shiur (Torah lecturer) in Yeshiva Ohel Moed.
 Ades continued in this position until 1923, when the yeshiva closed and its staff and students relocated to the newly opened Porat Yosef Yeshiva in the Old City of Jerusalem.

 Ades taught at Porat Yosef for the next 20 years, raising thousands of students.
 Every day he delivered a shiur (lecture) on Talmudic topics in the morning and a shiur on the Tur and Choshen Mishpat in the afternoon.
 All of his unpublished Torah writings from that period were destroyed when the Jordanian Arab Legion set fire to the yeshiva during their occupation of the Old City in 1948.